Hot Summer Nights (film): Plot

 In 1991, Daniel, an awkward teenager, is sent by his mother to spend the summer with his aunt on Cape Cod after the death of his father.
 He is not excited about it at first, but soon he meets Hunter Strawberry, the bad boy in town.
 While working at a convenience store, Hunter hurriedly asks Daniel to hide marijuana from approaching police.
 They later become business partners in selling drugs from a man named Dex.
 He provides Daniel and Hunter with the marijuana they need to facilitate their business but warns them about the fatal consequences if he gets crossed.

 Hunter's younger sister McKayla is the most crushed-on girl on Cape Cod.
 After escaping from her boyfriend at the drive-in, McKayla asks Daniel to take her home.
-Although Hunter forbids him to see McKayla, Daniel cannot help himself.
+Although Hunter forbids him from seeing McKayla, Daniel cannot help himself.
 At the summer carnival, he surprisingly kisses her, resulting in a beating by McKayla's boyfriend and his friends.
 Daniel and McKayla soon start dating secretly.
 At the same time, Hunter develops a relationship with Amy, the daughter of Sergeant Frank Calhoun, who becomes suspicious about his daughter's whereabouts.

 Selling marijuana becomes very profitable, and Daniel and Hunter start to make a lot of money.
 Their success and rising tensions within their lives intertwine with the impending Hurricane Bob, soon to reach Cape Cod.
 Daniel wants to start selling cocaine without letting Dex know, but Dex finds out and wants Hunter to kill Daniel.
 Hunter tells Daniel to run and never come back, and when Dex finds Hunter, he kills him.
-McKayla sees her brother killed and flees town.
+Daniel speeds through the storm to McKayla's house, but she has left to reconcile with Hunter.
+McKayla finds her brother's body, just minutes after his murder, then flees town.
 According to the narrator, Daniel and McKayla are never seen again.
+Daniel Middleton knew his time in this town had finally come to an end and he knew if he loved the girl, the best thing was to leave her be.
+Some say he ended up in Wyoming or Nevada.
+In some forgotten little town on the edge of the desert.
+Others will tell you he's in a big city somewhere, lost in the crowds.
+But he was never seen again.
+As for McKayla, she left town, killed the dreams of every boy whoever knew who she was.
+She was last seen in a diner outside Peoria, Illinois, and headed west.